IMMIGRATION

 The translator who accompanied me wanted a tip.
 He suggested $50!!!!!
 (5 days pay for 2 hours work).
 I gave him $20.
 So much for being a nice guy.

-At the Ministry of the Interior, after endless security and waiting, I was eventually provided with a letter allowing me to travel anywhere in Afghanistan without a stamp.
+After endless security and waiting at the Ministry of the Interior, I was eventually provided with a letter allowing me to travel anywhere in Afghanistan without a stamp.

 “No problem.
 I need to check your passport”.
 The Taliban always say no problem when you know you have a big problem.
 He gave my passport, phone and his big handgun to his young confederate.
 We walked 20 minutes through markets and passed a commercial district.
 He kept stopping for street food.
 We arrived at a restaurant and had tea.
 Two scary army guys with a lot of guns wearing balaclavas arrived.
 I was given a very thorough frisk.
 We got into a Land Cruiser and drove 15 minutes to what I presume was intelligence headquarters behind big blast walls and an array of barricades and turns, I was blindfolded but memorized every turn to give to the CIA.